Fathom vs RE/MAX: Structural Comparison (2026)

 Frequently Asked Questions

-Yes.
 RE/MAX offers a cap under the RAPP (RE/MAX Alternative Payment Plan) structure, typically around $23,000 at many offices.
 However, agents also pay monthly desk fees of $300 to $2,500 and per-transaction fees of $250 to $275, which continue regardless of whether they have hit their commission cap.
 This means the total annual cost is considerably higher than the cap figure alone suggests.
-Fathom’s Max Plan caps at $9,000 with no monthly desk fees.

-No. RE/MAX does not have a revenue share or profit share program.
+RE/MAX does not have a revenue share or profit share program.
 Agents do not earn income based on the production of other agents they attract to the brand.
-Fathom offers a 5-level revenue share program, though it is more limited in depth than the programs offered by some other cloud-based competitors.
+Fathom offers a 5-level revenue share program tied to its Edge and Elevate plans, with current materials showing 20% across all five levels and unlock requirements for Levels 3 through 5.

 Fathom Realty has a 4.6-star Glassdoor rating from approximately 362 reviews – one of the highest ratings in the industry for a national brokerage.
 RE/MAX has a 4.1-star rating from approximately 3,000 reviews.
-Fathom’s higher rating reflects the strong satisfaction of agents who value its fee simplicity and agent-first culture.
+Fathom’s higher rating reflects agent feedback on the fee structure and operational model.
 RE/MAX’s larger review sample provides a broader picture of the franchise experience across hundreds of independently operated offices.

-Yes.
 Fathom accepts agents at all experience levels.
 The brokerage has a 600+ course training library and provides virtual broker support.
-That said, Fathom’s model – like most cloud brokerages – assumes a degree of self-direction.
+That said, Fathom’s model assumes a degree of self-direction.
 New agents who need intensive in-person mentorship and hand-holding may find a traditional office environment like RE/MAX more supportive in their first year, particularly at offices with active mentor programs.
-New agents who are self-motivated and learn well through on-demand resources can thrive at Fathom from day one.
+New agents who are self-motivated and learn well through on-demand resources can operate within Fathom’s virtual training and support model.

-Fathom is publicly traded on NASDAQ (FATH), but the brokerage does not offer agent stock awards tied to production or agent attraction.
-Agents can purchase FATH stock independently on the open market like any public company.
+Fathom Holdings is publicly traded on NASDAQ (FTHM), but the brokerage does not offer agent stock awards tied to production or agent attraction.
+Agents can purchase FTHM stock independently on the open market like any public company.
 RE/MAX is similarly publicly traded (RMAX on NYSE) with no agent equity participation program.
-Agents seeking stock awards as part of their brokerage compensation should evaluate other options in the cloud brokerage space.
-Compare All Brokerages: See how every major brokerage stacks up in our complete brokerage comparison guide.
+Agents seeking stock awards as part of their brokerage compensation should evaluate other options.

 Share This Post